tiozo/FCJ-AWS-Study/SAGA Pattern/Choreography.md

 - Flexibility: Adding new services doesn't require changing the workflow services.

 #### Challenges
-- Debugging complexity: Each services operate independent
+- **Debugging complexity**: Each services operate independent
-- Infrastructure setup: Services require a robust mes
+- Infrastructure setup: Services require a robust message broker (Kafka, RabbitMQ) to connect all the dots.
+- Event Storms: Poorly designed workflows can overwhelm the system with events.